Did you know that you can actually get paid to pin on Pinterest? Pinterest VA’s do!

 Because Tailwind works directly with Pinterest to ensure everything on Tailwind complies with Pinterest’s best practices, your clients can rest assured that their account is in good hands.

-Plus, by using Tailwind for your clients, you’ll have access to Tailwind Tribes.
-Tailwind Tribes can supercharge your clients’ growth by helping their content reach new, highly receptive audiences!
+Plus, by using Tailwind for your clients, you’ll have access to Tailwind Communities.
+Tailwind Communities can supercharge your clients’ growth by helping their content reach new, highly receptive audiences!

 2. Pin Design